-MY 2015/16 and MY 2016/17 ending stocks are estimated at around one million metric tons.
+MY 2017/18 and MY 2016/17 ending stocks are estimated at around 700,000 and 800,000 tons respectively.
 Most of the stocks are held by the feed mills and wet milling industry.

 Policy:

 Corn trade in Pakistan is carried out by the private sector with little or no intervention from the government.
 The government does not fix the procurement price for the commodity and is not involved in its procurement and marketing.
 Government efforts in corn are limited to some research and extension activities to increase the productivity of the crop.